cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/top.md

 Secure Boot is an optional chapter that introduces the steps to build the Hardware Root of Trust and encryption for your design.

-[PetaLinux install](sd_card.md) shows the steps to install a PetaLinux OS on a SD Card
+## Support Files

+[The installation process](install_process.md) shows the steps for setting up the SD Card, installing the PetaLinux OS and verifying the installation through a USB serial connection to the device.